Biography

 ARTIST STATEMENT

 Luminosity is my muse.
-I can spend hours watching the sun trace its circular arc across the sky, embracing the shifting angles of light as the seasons ebb and flow throughout the year.
-Drawn to the people and places closest to me, I photograph intuitively, allowing light, form, color and texture to give meaning and metaphor to the pictures.
-I believe that making or viewing photographs can reveal the mystery and the quiet pleasure that comes with a heightened sense of seeing.
+I can spend hours watching sunlight trace its circular arc through a window, embracing the shifting angles as the seasons ebb and flow throughout the year.
+Drawn to the people and places closest to me, I photograph intuitively, allowing light, form, color and texture to shape meaning and metaphor into my pictures.
+The human eye often overlooks nuanced details such as the soft play of shadows dancing on a surface or the tiny veins in a leaf that a photograph can exquisitely reveal.

 BIOGRAPHY

 Suzanne Révy is a photographer, writer and educator who earned a BFA from the Pratt Institute in 1984.
-She worked in editorial and magazine publishing as a photography editor for fifteen years before the arrival of two sons, and created a long term photographic diaries of their lives.
-She earned an MFA from the New Hampshire Institute of Art (now IAD @NEC) in 2016, teaches at Clark University in Worcester, MA and is the Associate Editor of the online photography magazine “What Will You Remember?'
+She worked in editorial and magazine publishing as a photography editor for fifteen years before the arrival of two sons, and created long term photographic diaries of their lives.
+She earned an MFA from the New Hampshire Institute of Art (now IAD @NEC) in 2016 and is currently photographing the New England landscape.
+She teaches at Clark University in Worcester, MA, is the Associate Editor of the online photography magazine “What Will You Remember?' and a 2026 recipient of a Massachusetts Cultural Council Individual Artist Grant.
 Révy lives with her family in suburban Boston, MA

 Please use the contact page to request a complete C.V.